Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 42. ### Question42
-Which of the following are queality goals in application archidecture?
+Which of the following are quality goals in application architecture?

-- [ ] Design pattern selection.
+- [ ] Design Pattern selection.
 - [x] Scalability.
 - [ ] Build.
 - [x] Aunoes.
+(TODO: missing the word, but that's the correct answer, too)

 _[⬆ Back to Top](#table-of-contents)_